The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Methods

-The cost is FP-specific, and is heuristically designed to improve each FP.
+$sampling\_cost \left( \cdot \right)$ is FP-specific, and is heuristically designed to improve each FP.
 For carve, the cost is to maximize the fraction of the finger contact force that contributes to the tool's cutting moment.
-For poke and press, the cost is to maximize the two pinching fingers' alignment to make the pinch a closer approximation of a revolute joint.
+For poke and press, the cost is to maximize the anti-alignment of the two pinching fingers' contact normals.
 The cost also contains a regularizer that discourages the usage of MCP adduction/abduction, $u_{f2}$, due to its limited motion range.

-The RRT's step size needs to be small for sampling stability.
-This is because a large step size could yield a design that satisfies (\ref{eq:maneuver_equation}), but jumps over a kinematic singularity and is inconsistent with the tool-hand mechanism's topology.